AnonMohak/emal_to_multi/README.md

 enter your email and app-specific password in SENDER_Email and PASSWORD.

 *how to get app-specific password*
- -Go to Google Account settings.
+ - Go to Google Account settings.
- -Enable 2-Step verification.
+ - Enable 2-Step verification.
- -Security->App-passwords.
+ - Security->App-passwords.
- -Generate a new app-password for mail.
+ - Generate a new app-password for mail.
- -Copy and paste that as your app-specific password.
+ - Copy and paste that as your app-specific password.

 **recipient**